skilion/skilion.github.io/content/blog/clean-code-chapter-3.md

 ## 1. Single-responsability Principle (SRP)

-This recommendation is key, your function should do one thing and that thing should clearly stated in its name.
-At a glance, anybody can understand what it does withot looking at the code.
+Your function should do one thing and that thing should clearly be stated in its name.
+At a glance, anybody can understand what it does without looking at the code.

-What does this principle means in practice?
-It means that your function should only perfrom a handful of operations that are one level of abstraction below its name.
+What does this principle mean in practice?
+It means that your function should only perform a handful of operations that are one level of abstraction below its name.
 If the function tries to do more than that, then you should be able to extract more functions by refactoring it.

 There are two signals that tells if a function is doing more than one thing:
  - The number of lines of code is more than 20 or 30.
- - The are more than 2 or 3 `if`, `for`, and `while` statements (nested or not).
+ - There are more than 2 or 3 `if`, `for`, and `while` statements (nested or not).

 ```c#
 void synchronizeRemoteItems()